AguaClara/Textbook/Flocculation/Floc_Model_Solution.rst

 Modeling Flocculation in the Presence of Humic Acid, With pC\* as the Performance Metric
 ----------------------------------------------------------------------------------------

-The flocculation model predicts the settled water turbidity given the composition of the raw water, the flocculator characteristics, and a fitting parameter that must be a function of the sedimentation tank characteristics.
+The flocculation model predicts the settled water turbidity given the composition of the raw water, the flocculator characteristics, and a fitting parameter that must be a function of the clarifier characteristics.
 This fitting parameter is k, which is the same as the rate constant for collisions described above.
 The model is far from complete - it doesn’t yet describe the effects of floc filters.
 Below we have created a plot showing model predictions for a range of coagulant and humic acid (dissolved organic matter) concentrations.
 The plot uses our approximation for pC\* described in class and shown below:

 .. math::